 All draft or incomplete assessments will be discontinued next February if they are older than three months, or 90 days past the Assessment Reference Date (ARD).
 This will make it easier next year when we move to from two software host sites to one host site.

 Temporary change for LTCF users

-To prevent the creation of duplicate records, a temporary software change from Monday11 November 2019 will mean that Long Term Care Facilities (LTCF) Assessors will not be able to use the 'Add a New Resident' option under Common Tasks bar.
+To prevent the creation of duplicate records we have made a temporary software change for Long Term Care Facilities (LTCF) assessments.
+Assessors will not be able to use the 'Add a New Resident' option under Common Tasks bar.

 Aged Residential Care funding review report published

 The review recommendations strengthen interRAI as a key component of the New Zealand health sector. interRAI has been the primary assessment system in aged residential care across the country since 2015.